ManullangJihan/500-Differential-Eqn-Problems/README.md

 ### **Usage**

 * When utilizing examples from the problems, kindly cite the book: "500 Examples and Problems of Applied Differential Equations" by Ravi P. Agarwal, Simona Hodis, and Donal O’Regan (Springer edition, 2019).
-* If you use the Julia code, please give appropriate credit to the code author, Tuah Jihan Manullang.

 ### **Contribution**